A Year Long Picnic (2022-2023)

 Dimensions: Patterns (2018)

-I crocheted myself to my work as I told the stories of my personal connection to family ties and knots, patterns and familial histories.
+Generational trauma and behavioural patterns moving between family members is the theme of this work.
+In a building on the grounds of the former mental institution at Lapinlahti in Helsinki, I crocheted myself to my work.
+I crocheted myself to the neural patterns of the past as I told the stories of my personal connection to family ties and knots, patterns and familial histories.

 Trace: Cailleach (2016)